Sec 2 Math Tuition.

 G3 / G2 differentiated where possible

 When numbers allow, G3 and G2 sections are separate.
-When combined, work is differentiated — G2 students get the full G3 content but at a pace that lets it stick.
+When combined, work is differentiated to each student’s current subject level — G2 students master the assessed G2 syllabus first, with G3-level extension when they are ready for it.

 03